BasitKhan03/Aora/README.md

 # Aora
-Aora is a mobile application for sharing AI-generated videos, built with React Native and NativeWind.
+Aora is a mobile application for sharing AI-generated videos, built with React Native, NativeWind and Appwrite.
 It allows users to easily share their AI-created content with others.

 ### Download the App
 You can download the latest version of the Aora app APK [here](https://expo.dev/accounts/basitkhan03/projects/Aora/builds/47d21b50-2c77-4710-9b04-19cb13250857)